tanyasfy/food_diary/frontend/docs/index.md

 It is a powerfool tool for a generate of source code documentation
 :::

-::: danger Leichte Konfiguration
+::: danger Easy configuration
-It can be leight konfigurierbar
+It can be easily configurable.
 :::

 ## Code Blocks